Goziee-git/AWS-solutions-architect-project-demo/Three-tier-architecture/README.md

 systemctl start httpd
 systemctl enable httpd
 ```

-here is a detailed instruction of what the above commands will do:
+__Here is a detailed instruction of what the above commands will do:__

 1. **#!/bin/bash** - This is called a shebang line that tells the system to use the bash shell interpreter to execute the script.

 2. **yum update -y** - Updates all installed packages on the Amazon Linux system to their latest versions.
 The -y flag automatically answers "yes" to any prompts,